Validating JSON Schemas for IoT Temperature Payloads

 def validate_temperature_payload(payload: Dict[str, Any]) -> Dict[str, Any]:

-``iter_errors`` yields every violation in one pass, so each failure is
+iter_errors yields every violation in a single pass, so the audit log

 """